theos/theos/.github/CONTRIBUTING.md

 ## Advice
 If you're sure you've followed all instructions and haven't made any of the common mistakes listed above, here are some guidelines for creating an issue:

 * Is this an issue with Theos itself, or a compiler error, or are you looking for help with your code?
 The Theos issue tracker is for Theos issues only.
-Try [IRC](http://iphonedevwiki.net/index.php/How_to_use_IRC) or [Reddit](https://www.reddit.com/r/jailbreakdevelopers).
+Try the [GitHub Discussions tab](https://github.com/theos/theos/discussions), [Discord](https://theos.dev/discord), or [Reddit](https://www.reddit.com/r/jailbreakdevelopers).
 * When you ask a question, make sure it's not [an XY problem](http://xyproblem.info/).
 * Provide as much information as you possibly can.
 * Use `make troubleshoot` to quickly create a [Gist](https://gist.github.com/) paste containing the output of `make clean all messages=yes`.